rascol/Raspberry-Pi-PPS-Client/README.md

 # Practical Limits to Time Measurement
 ---

-While pps-client will synchronize the system clock to a GPS clock with an average accuracy of two microseconds, there are practical limits imposed by the hardware and the operating system that limit single-event timing accuracy.
+While PPS-Client will synchronize the system clock to a GPS clock with an average accuracy of two microseconds, there are practical limits imposed by the hardware and the operating system that limit single-event timing accuracy.
 The hardware limit is [flicker noise](https://en.wikipedia.org/wiki/Flicker_noise), a kind of low frequency noise that is present in all crystal oscillators.
 The operating system limit is the real-time performance of the Linux OS.

 ## Flicker Noise